Being a typical British guy, I guess it's easy to be a pessimist. I mean, that's what many of us do best (true story!).

 This colossal gallery displays up to 8 million objects from all over the world, all of which were taken during the years of the British Empire (I guess you can say it's no stranger to controversy!).

-The Elgin Marbles and the Rosetta Stone are just two of its most famous possessions.
+The Elgin Marbles and the Rosetta Stone are just two of the most famous possessions at this world-renowned English landmark.

 With a history dating back to 1753, it's actually the world's first national museum.
 It's also one of the largest of its kind in Europe.